Ajithunni/GettingandCleaningDataProject/README.md

 1. Clone this repositary
 2. source run_analisys.R script
-3. The output would be the Tiday dataset
+3. The output would be the Tidy dataset